douglascraigschmidt/ModernJava/FP/ex/README.md

-This directory contains all the modern Java source code examples from my online courses at Vanderbilt.
-Many of these examples now use features found in later Java releases, so I recommend installing Java 18 (at least) to avoid compatibility problems.
+This directory contains the modern Java functional programming examples from my online courses at Vanderbilt.
+Many examples use features found in later Java releases, so I recommend installing Java 18 (at least) to avoid compatibility problems.